Adaptively secure unitary designs with constant non-Clifford cost

 \begin{theorem} The ensemble of unitaries $\mathcal{E}_t$ forms a $\varepsilon$-approximate quantum-secure unitary $k$-design provided that $t\ge 2k+\log\varepsilon^{-1}+6$. \end{theorem}

+\textit{Proof sketch.} We derive an explicit tight bound on the norm defined in \cref{def1}.
+The key step in the proof relies on a functional analysis lemma of independent interest.
+Specifically, consider a function of theform $f(x) = \sum_{i=1}^{k} c_i \, 2^{-i x}$.
+If \(|f(x)| \leq 1\) for every integer \(x \leq k\), then the coefficients satisfy\(|c_i| \leq 2^{k i}\).
+The full proof is deferred to Appendix S.3~1~\cite{_see_}.

-The above result shows that, in analogy with homeopathy discussed above, the \textit{dilution} of a $k$-design across $O(k)$ qubits through the application of random Clifford operators suffice to spread the property around the macroscopic system of $n$ qubits.
+The above result shows that the \textit{dilution} of a $k$-design across $O(k)$ qubits through the application of random Clifford operators suffice to spread the property around the macroscopic system of $n$ qubits.
 Moreover, we show that $\Omega(k)$ is the minimal support required to dilute an exact $k$-design into a quantum-secure design on $n$ qubits, thereby establishing the optimality of \cref{maintheorem}.

-An immediate question is how our quantum homeopathy construction translates into bounds on the number of non-Clifford gates required for quantum-secure unitary $k$-designs.
+An immediate question is how our construction translates into bounds on the number of non-Clifford gates required for quantum-secure unitary $k$-designs.
 Since the only step involving non-Clifford operations is the injected $k$-design on $\Theta(k)$ qubits, the resulting non-Clifford cost is \textit{automatically system-size independent}, establishing the central result of this work.
 The exact number of non-Clifford gates depends on the best available constructions of unitary $k$-designs.
 As an example, in the following corollary we apply the result of Ref.~\cite{schuster2025randomunitariesextremelylow} and use a hybrid argument, replacing the exact $k$-design on $\Theta(k)$ qubits with a relative-error approximate $k$-design (see \cref{eq:relative designs}), to derive an explicit bound on the non-Clifford gate count \textit{sufficient} for our construction.

 \begin{corollary} Quantum-secure unitary $k$-designs can be constructed using $O(k^2\log^2\varepsilon^{-1})$ many non-Clifford gates~\footnote{The dependence on the resolution error $\varepsilon$ can be improved to $\tilde{O}(k^2\log\varepsilon^{-1})$ by using $\tilde{O}(k^2)$ extra qubits, using the construction of Ref.~\cite{cui2025unitarydesignsnearlyoptimal}; see the supplemental material for details.}. \end{corollary}